SOCR/UKBB_Analytics/README.md

 Resources
 =========

-* All **data** used in this study is openly and publicly available from the [UK Biobank data](http://www.ukbiobank.ac.uk).
-Access requires appropriate.
+* All [data](https://github.com/SOCR/UKBB_Analytics/tree/master/data) used in this study is openly and publicly available from the [UK Biobank data](http://www.ukbiobank.ac.uk).
+Access requires [registration and signing of an appropriate data use agreement](http://www.ukbiobank.ac.uk/using-the-resource/).
-* The **code directory** contains the complete collection of R scripts used to preprocess, model, visualize, interrogate and understand the data.
+* The [code directory](https://github.com/SOCR/UKBB_Analytics/tree/master/code) contains the complete collection of R scripts used to preprocess, model, visualize, interrogate and understand the data.
-* The **results** folder includes some of the derived measures and result summaries.
+* The [results](https://github.com/SOCR/UKBB_Analytics/tree/master/results) folder includes some of the derived measures and result summaries.

 Usage